tasmanwebsolutions/CI3-default_controller_route_with_sub_folder/README.md

 Thanks to <a href="http://forum.codeigniter.com/user-5989.html">Martin7483</a> For Advice

-Thought I would share it on here.
+Thought I would share the MY_Router.php on here.

 Question was asked here <a href="http://forum.codeigniter.com/thread-63443.html">Original Forum Question</a>